Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 2018: Week 4
 ---

+**PSET #7**

+ASSIGNED: Friday 29 May 2020

+DUE: Friday 05 June 2020  5:00 PM Pacific

+**NOTES:**

+- Given the unique circumstance of Spring 2020, we ask you to do your best to maximize your learning.
+Each problem set is an opportunity to assess your learning, identify gaps, reflect on what you have learned, and determine what you wish to learn next.
+- You can discuss the PSET questions with other students.
+But your answers should be your own work.
+Please let us know if you collaborated with other students working on the PSET.
+- Please turn in your completed problem sets as an electronic copy via Gradescope.
+Please make sure to clearly indicate the starting and ending boundaries of your answers to each question on Gradescope.
+- Please do not go over any word limits.
+- Please **type** your answers.
+- Please **label** and provide descriptions for the figures.
+- **Please show your work and include units.**

 ## (Q1) Evolution Fundamentals & Misconceptions (20 points)

 True / False questions, please select the best answer.
 If **False** please explain why (1-2 sentences).